webrpc/webrpc/gen/javascript/README.md

 output of the generated code, and you shall see, its nothing fancy, just the sort of thing you'd write by hand.

-2. Server (TODO) -- a nodejs-compatible Javascript server handler.
-TODO / still needs to be written, but shouldn't be too hard, its just a simple interface that would use the same types are the client code.
-For someone interested to writing it, look at how we reuse types in the Go generator between client and server.
+2. Server -- a nodejs Javascript server handler.
+See examples.

 ## webrpc-gen extras